koodaamo/httpreverse/README.rst

 The parser could then be called with a context that has both the room size and occupant names: ``{"roomsize":"double", "customers":["John Doe", "Jane Doe"]}``, to define a payload and have it encoded into JSON.
 XML is also supported.

-Note that this package does NOT make HTTP requests using some client library.
-That is up to you; use something from the Python standard library, or the 'requests' package, or something asynchronous, whatever.